 Preventing SKErrorDomain Error 0

 Understanding how to prevent errors is as important as knowing how to fix them.
+Let’s explore the proactive strategies to keep SKErrorDomain Error 0 at bay.

-Configure StoreKit properly
+Configure StoreKit Properly

 StoreKit configuration is the bedrock of in-app purchases and subscriptions in iOS applications, and its correct setup is instrumental in preventing the SKErrorDomain Error 0.
 Ensuring that product identifiers match your code and App Store Connect is a fundamental starting point.
 Misalignments here can trigger the error, disrupting the app’s operation.